 In a large bowl, combine rye flour, salt, and spices together until they are thoroughly blended.

 Next, add all of the pre-ferment and 90% of the water to the flour mixture and mix until combined.
+You can use a stand mixer on low speed or mix by hand.
 If you still see some dry flour, use the remaining water to help pick up and hydrate that flour while you finish mixing.
 If there is no visible flour, add the remaining water and mix until it is combined.

-Cover the bowl with plastic and let it sit in a warm place for 1.5 hours.
+Cover the bowl with plastic and let it ferment in a warm place for 1.5 hours.
 The dough will not double in size, but you should notice that it has slightly expanded.

-Afterwards, prepare a round bread form or banneton by either heavily dusting the inside with rye flour or placing a linen cloth inside the form and heavily dusting the cloth.
+Afterwards, prepare a round bread form or proofing basket (aka banneton) by either heavily dusting the inside with rye flour or placing a linen cloth inside the form and heavily dusting the cloth.

 Take the dough out and place it onto a counter that has been dusted with rye.
 This dough can still be very sticky.
 The trick is to make sure there is enough rye flour to keep the dough from being sticky, but not too much where the flour would not be absorbed.